mattzeunert/mattzeunert.github.io/_posts/2016-12-09-neural-netoworks-super-simple-introduction.md

 # Assessing network performance

 But wait... this just tells us the network is predicting our training examples correctly.
-But we want our network to be able to predict any number correctly, even if it has never been trained with that exact number.
+But we want our network to be able to make a prediction for any number, even if it has never been trained with that exact number.

-If we only look at correctness for the training set we can't verify if the network actually learned what we wanted it to learn: how to identify even nubers.
+If we only look at correctness for the training set we can't verify if the network actually learned what we wanted it to learn: how to identify even numbers.

 A simple analogy is that the network merely memorizes the training data instead of building a deeper understanding.